This post may contain affiliate links.

 Notes

-- BROWN THE BEEF: Browning the beef is not necessary but will add flavor to the beef and in turn your soup.
+- Browning the beef is not necessary but will add flavor to the beef and in turn your soup.
 I always try to sear the beef cubes in a hot skillet to turn the beef golden brown and lock in the juices before adding it to the crockpot.

-- RINSE BARLEY: I suggest that you rinse the pearl barley if that is what you are using.
+- I suggest that you rinse the pearl barley if that is what you are using.
 This helps remove excess starch and prevents the soup from becoming too thick.

-- ADDING LIQUID: Sometimes the barley can really soak up the broth and juices.
+- Sometimes the barley can really soak up the broth and juices.
 Halfway through cooking if you feel like there isn’t enough broth add more.

 If you’re planning to freeze leftovers, does the barley soak up all the broth like rice or noodles would?
 Should I remove some to prep for the freezer and reduce the barley accordingly for the portion being eaten that night?
 I’m thinking of making a double batch and freeze one.